LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 test results.
 This strict mode, when made available, is usually only used if it's the default when starting Logtalk.

-The ISO standard seems to allow two interpretations for the exception that should be generated when using an atom where a stream identifier or a stream alias is expected.
+The ISO Prolog standard seems to allow two interpretations for the exception that should be generated when using an atom where a stream identifier or a stream alias is expected.
 A stream alias should only exist as long as the corresponding stream is open.
-Therefore, an atom that is not a stream alias can be interpreted as either a domain error (the atom is not a member of the current set of aliases) or a (stream) existence error (as there's not stream with such an alias).
+Therefore, an atom that is not a stream alias can be interpreted as either a domain error (the atom is not a member of the current set of aliases) or a (stream) existence error (as there's no stream with such an alias).
 Currently, we accept both exception terms.

-In some test that check that an error condition generates the expected exception term, alternative exception terms are accepted iff the correct exception type is generated and the terms only differ on the culprit argument.
+In some tests that check that an error condition generates the expected exception term, alternative exception terms are accepted iff the correct exception type is generated and the terms only differ on the culprit argument.
 For example, accepting `type_error(callable,1)` where the term `type_error(callable,(fail,1))` is expected.
 Another example is when the exception term contains a module-qualified culprit.
-For example, the system generation instead `type_error(callable,user:1)`.
+For example, the system generating instead a `type_error(callable,user:1)` exception.